LaurenceWarne/reddit-emacs-tips-n-tricks/README.md

 # reddit-emacs-tips-n-tricks

 This repo contains tools for parsing top comments from the weekly r/emacs [Weekly Tips, Tricks & c.
 Thread](https://www.reddit.com/r/emacs/search?q=Weekly+tips&restrict_sr=on&sort=new&t=all).
-You can check out all of the top comments [here](./out.md).
+You can check out all of the top comments:

+- As an org mode file [here](./out.org).
+- As an md file [here](./out.md).

 ## Running Locally